mikro6/meshtastic_scripts/README.md

 This project contains a collection of scripts designed to streamline the setup and configuration of the Waveshare LoRaWAN/GNSS HAT and Meshtastic on Raspberry Pi devices.

-The new `live.sh` script allows you to streamline the setup process by running everything directly from your terminal without cloning the repository.

 ## Features
 - Automated setup for the Waveshare LoRaWAN/GNSS HAT with SPI and I2C configuration.
 - Easy installation and update of Meshtastic CLI and Meshtasticd service.